-- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of the breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in respect of Privacy Audits
+- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of a breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in Respect of Privacy Audits

-15. Log of Approved Uses of Personal information for Research
+12. Log of Approved Uses of Personal Information for Research

-A prescribed entity that permits the use of PI for research purposes must maintain a log of the approved uses that, at a minimum, includes:
+A prescribed entity that permits the use of personal information for research purposes must maintain a log of the approved uses that, at a minimum, includes:

-- the name of the research study - the name of the agent(s) to whom the approval was granted - the date of the decision of the research ethics board approving the written research plan - the specific purpose of the research study, and confirmation that the purpose of the research is related to the health or safety of the public or any segment of the public - whether the research study is the result of an Agreement with the Chief Coroner under section 52.1(1) of the Coroners Act or section 4 of the regulation - if the research is conducted under section 4 of the regulation, the date that the Chief Coroner approved the use of PI for research - the date that the approval to use PI for research purposes was granted by the prescribed entity - the date that the PI was provided to the agent(s) - the nature of the PI provided to the agent(s) - the retention period for the records of PI identified in the written research plan approved by the research ethics board - whether the records of PI will be securely returned, securely disposed of or de-identified and retained following the retention period - the date the records of PI were securely returned or a certificate of destruction was received, or the date by which the records of PI must be returned or disposed of, if applicable
+- the name of the research study - the name of the agent(s) to whom the approval was granted - the date of the decision of the research ethics board approving the written research plan - the specific purpose of the research study - the date that the approval to use personal information for research purposes was granted by the prescribed entity - the date that the personal information was provided to the agent(s) - the nature of the personal information provided to the agent(s) - the retention period for the records of personal information identified in the written research plan approved by the research ethics board - whether the records of personal information will be securely returned, securely disposed of, or de-identified and retained following the retention period - the date the records of personal information were securely returned, or a certificate of destruction was received, or the date by which the records of personal information must be returned or disposed of, if applicable

-Disclosure of Personal information for Research
+Disclosure of Personal Information for Research

-16. Policy, Procedures, and Practices for Disclosure of Personal information for Research Purposes and the Execution of Research Agreements
+13. Policy, Procedures, and Practices for Disclosure of Personal Information for Research Purposes and the Execution of Research Agreements

-A policy, procedures, and practices must be developed and implemented to identify whether and in what circumstances, if any, the prescribed entity permits PI to be disclosed for research purposes in accordance with section 5 of the regulation.
-If the prescribed entity does not permit PI to be disclosed for research purposes, the policy, procedures, and practices must explicitly prohibit the disclosure of PI for research purposes and indicate whether or not de-identified and/ or aggregate information may be disclosed for research purposes.
+A policy, procedures, and practices must be developed and implemented to identify whether and in what circumstances, if any, the prescribed entity permits personal information to be disclosed for research purposes in accordance with section 6 of O. Reg 191/18.
+If the prescribed entity does not permit personal information to be disclosed for research purposes, the policy, procedures, and practices must explicitly prohibit the disclosure of personal information for research purposes and indicate whether or not de-identified and/or aggregate information may be disclosed for research purposes.